squiresisaac8-oss/portfolio-site/README.md

-Which AI agent you use?
+Which AI agent did you use?
 -github copilot

 What prompts did you use?